 You just bought yourself time, you did not have to put up with the arguments that might have taken place had you shared the truth.
 You did not have to hurt the sentiments or trust of the other person by covering up your truth.
 This is the foremost cause of lying.

 People lie because they want to avoid confrontation and conflict.

 2. A matter of habit

-Often pursuing the first one, that is, hiding information, one gets into the habit of lying.
+Often while pursuing the first one, that is, hiding information, one gets into the habit of lying.
 When you repeatedly do the same thing over and over again, it becomes your habit.
-Perfection, carelessness, lack of detail or attention to detail etcetera are all habits as are telling the truth and lying.
+Perfection, carelessness, a lack of detail or attention to detail etcetera are all habits, as are telling the truth and lying.

-The habit of lying is formed, like many other habits, right from the childhood.
+The habit of lying is formed, like many other habits, right from childhood.
 Why?
-It must trace back to certain incidents during their early years or the atmosphere at home where speaking truth mostly ended up in an unpleasant conflict and undue scolding.
+It must trace back to certain incidents during the early years or the atmosphere at home where speaking the truth mostly ended up in an unpleasant conflict and undue scolding.

 When parents start to behave like kids too, it gives their children a strong reason to lie.
 By lying, they feel safe.
 However, this becomes their habit, their coping mechanism, their strategy to put up with all undesirable situations later on in their own lives.
 Unfortunate.
 It is incredibly hard to break the habit of lying.

 Like many other habits of smoking, drinking, punctuality, and so on, children also pick up lying from their parents, other elders, and peers.
 If you lie frequently, do not be harsh on your children expecting them to tell the truth.
 They will not follow what you tell them to do, they will follow what you do yourself.
 In other words, they do not learn from your instructions but your actions.
 If this is how they see you living, it is but natural that they will follow suit.